citahub/citahub-docs/website/versioned_docs/version-0.20.1/toolchain/sdk/ruby-sdk.md

 original_id: ruby-sdk
 ---

-This is cita ruby sdk doc
+This is CITA Ruby SDK doc